-Students Who Leave a Hospital Against Medical Advice.
+Students Who Leave a Hospital against Medical Advice.
 When a student chooses to leave a hospital against medical advice (AMA), the student will not be permitted to return to campus.
-If a student leaves the hospital AMA, emergency staff or College personnel will contact the student's family or the person listed as the emergency contact on their emergency card so that the appropriate arrangements can be made for the student.
+If a student leaves the hospital AMA, emergency staff or College personnel will contact the student's family and/or the person listed as the emergency contact on the student's emergency card so that this person/ these persons can make immediate arrangements for the student's travel and housing.
+If the student wishes to return to the College, the student must apply for readmission under the procedures found on page 11 for Readmission after Medical Leaves.

 Urgent Health and Psychological Emergencies.
-In the event of an emergency when Health and Counseling Services is closed, students should contact security at ext.
+In the event of an emergency when Health and Counseling Services is closed, students should contact Security at ext.
 210. Security officers on duty will assist students in need of urgent consultation with the emergency room at Southwestern Vermont Medical Center or with the doctor on call.

-Some urgent health and psychological problems on campus require the involvement of the Offices of the Provost and Dean, Student Life, Campus Security, Health and Counseling Services, and the House Chairperson of the student's residence.
-When a student appears to be a threat to him or herself or the community, he or she will be referred for an emergency psychiatric or physical evaluation.
+Some urgent health and psychological problems on campus require the involvement of the offices of the Provost and Dean, Student Life, Campus Security, Health and Counseling Services, and the House Chairperson of the student's residence.
+When a student appears to the College to be a threat to him or herself or the community, he or she will be referred for an emergency psychiatric or physical evaluation.
+The cost of the evaluation will be borne by the student.
 If students refuse to be evaluated by a professional, College personnel will normally call the police for assistance.
-The Student Life Office and/or the Dean's Office may contact parents of students who appear to be a threat to themselves or the community.
-If the student is emancipated, staff will contact the individual listed on the student's emergency card.
+The Student Life Office and/or the Dean's Office may contact parents and/or the emergency contact of students who appear to be a threat to themselves or the community.

 Required Health Forms.
 The College requires each entering student to complete a confidential health history and vaccination record and to have a physical examination within one year prior to arriving on campus.
 The information becomes part of the student's medical record within Health Services and is confidential.
-The following health requirements must be met and forms must be received by Health Services before a student may register for classes:
+The following health requirements must be met and forms must be received by Health Services before or upon arrival to campus:

-- A completed Bennington College Health Service History and Physical Exam Form; this exam must have occurred no more than one year prior to arriving on campus and must be signed by your physician. - A completed vaccination record, required by Vermont state law, documenting that the student has met all Bennington College requirements for vaccination.
-This form must also be signed by your physician. - 3.
-A signed consent for the provision of emergency care.
-Note: Students under age 18 must also have their parent(s) sign the consent form.
+- A completed Bennington College Health Service History and Physical Exam form; this exam must have occurred no more than one year prior to arriving on campus and must be signed by your physician. - A completed vaccination record, required by Vermont State law, documenting that the student has met all Bennington College requirements for vaccination.
+This form must also be signed by your physician. - A signed consent for the provision of emergency care.
+Note: Students under age 18 must also have their parent(s) sign the consent form. - Completed tuberculosis screening form signed by the student's physician.

-Any student failing to comply with these health requirements will not be allowed to stay on campus or to register for classes, and may be referred for disciplinary action.
+Any student failing to comply with these health requirements will not be allowed to stay on campus or to participate in College functions.

 Health Insurance.
 All students participate in a supplemental accident and sickness plan as part of the required health service charge.
-The plan is underwritten by Bollinger Insurance Company and provides year-round supplemental health insurance coverage member in Health Services.
+The plan is underwritten by Bollinger Insurance Company and provides year-round supplemental health insurance coverage.